-Liposomal encapsulation either facilitates absorption directly in the mouth or prevent the stomach acids prematurely breaking down the vitamin C.
+Liposomal encapsulation either facilitates absorption directly in the mouth or prevents the stomach acids from prematurely breaking down the vitamin C.

-It works as the vitamin C is wrapped in liposomes, which are tiny bubbles of phospholipids.
-This leads to better absorption as the liposomes shield, protect and deliver the supplements through the digestive system and into the bloodstream.
+Liposomes are tiny bubbles of phospholipids.
+Wrapping the vitamin C in them leads to better absorption.
+This is because the liposomes shield, protect and deliver the supplements through the digestive system and into the bloodstream.

-For the vitamin C to be delivered effectively it has to be both water and oil soluble which is difficult to achieve.
+For effective vitamin C delivery, the nutrient has to be both water and oil soluble, which is difficult to achieve.
 In Liposomal delivery, the supplements come in liquid form so have already been suspended in water.

-When swallowed the liposomes protect the vitamin c as it travels into the gut, aiding bioavailability meaning that you’re getting a high dose.
-The vitamins are then dispersed and pass through our cell walls to be absorbed.
-This is possible as liposomes are made up of the same lipids as the ones found in our cells.
+When swallowed the liposomes protect the vitamin C as it travels into the gut, aiding bioavailability.
+This basically means that you’re getting a higher dose of the vitamin.
+The vitamins then disperse and pass through our cell walls where they’re absorbed.
+This is possible as liposomes have a similar genetic makeup similar to the lipids that are found naturally in our cells.

 Which Liposomal Vitamin C Supplements Are the Best?

 The Liposomal Vitamin C Zooki comes in liquid form which allows for more efficient and effective absorption.
-The airtight packaging also protects the product, preventing it from breaking down and oxidising, meaning that you’re actually getting the advertised dosage.
+The airtight packaging also protects the product, preventing it from breaking down and oxidising.
+This means that you’re actually getting the advertised dosage.

 Unlike a lot of vitamin supplements, it also tastes great too.
-The citrus orange flavour means you can take it on its own or add it to smoothies, yoghurt or porridge, granola and more.
+The citrusy orange flavour means you can take it on its own or add it to smoothies, yoghurt, porridge, granola and more.

 YourZooki also take pride in using only 100% sustainably sourced, natural ingredients.
-They place emphasis on avoiding using additional ingredients such as potassium sorbate, sodium benzoate and alcohol that are often found in liquid supplements.
+They place emphasis on avoiding using additional and unnecessary ingredients such as potassium sorbate, sodium benzoate and alcohol.

 Author: Sam Pennington